Search Articles

 signature

 P.S.
-If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about our training program here.
+If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about SAFM’s practitioner training programs.
+Enrollment for our next cohort is now open!

-To receive clinical tips like this one right to your inbox, click here to receive our weekly newsletter.
+To receive weekly clinical tips for practitioners – like this one – right to your inbox, register here.

-Samantha
+Samantha says:

 As always your videos are so inspiring!!!
 I want to attend this school so bad!!
 I appreciated and can relate to fertility/thyroid and insulin resistance.
 I conceived naturally after cutting out sugar, supporting my thyroid, and working on progesterone l.
 I never was diagnosed or even had the typical symptoms, but made lifestyle changes and BAM!
 I just feel like my views align so well with SAFM and I want to dive deeper!
 I appreciate the reminder about how the body doesn’t just get sick over night, but it’s yeaes of certain lifestyles and it can be prevented!!
 It’s all so good!
 Mitochondria info was so fascinating!!
 Thank you Tracy!!

-Moirar M Leveille
+Moirar M Leveille says:

 Hi Tracy,